kidaa/development-resources/promoting-lilypond/README.md

 **TODO:** Ideally all entries should have a brief description and a link.

+_Note:_ when this file gets too big, it should be split.

 ### Examples of complex scores typeset with LilyPond: